jpskycak/wedding/docs/source/index.rst

 |

 Why is this site on *ReadTheDocs*?
-Because we wanted to prioritize readability and navigability over aesthetics.
+So that it's easy to read and navigate.

-:sup:`(Okay, fine, it also matches our aesthetic.)`
+:sup:`(Okay, fine, "useful and well-documented" is kind of our aesthetic.
+We even have a Slack org with just the two of us.)`

 To keep the URL reasonably short, we used the portmanteau ``sanjustin = sanjana + justin``.
 Conveniently, *Sanju* is a diminutive of Sanjana.